Do you know how to keep your little passengers safe?

 3. Dog Harness Car Restraints

 Dog car harnesses are the simplest—and often most cost effective—of the in car dog restraint options.
 Like a vest, these harnesses strap around your dog’s chest and front legs or work with his regular leash harness.
-The car’s seat belt hooks through a loop on the harness to keep him in place.
+The car’s seat belt hooks through a loop on the harness to keep them in place.
 Many harnesses are adjustable to keep all dogs, large and small, safe and secure without the bulk.

 4. Hammock Seats